Ludwig Leichhardt: Leichhardt nameplate

 In 2006 Australian historians and scientists authenticated a tiny brass plate (15 × 2 cm) marked "LUDWIG LEICHHARDT 1848", discovered around 1900 by an Aboriginal stockman near Sturt Creek, between the Tanami and Great Sandy deserts, just inside Western Australia from the border with the Northern Territory.
 When found, the plate was attached to a partially burnt shotgun slung in a boab tree which was engraved with the initial "L".
 The plate is now part of the National Museum of Australia collection.

 Before the nameplate was authenticated, historians could only speculate on the route Leichhardt had taken and how far he had journeyed before perishing.
 The location of the plate indicated that he made it at least two thirds of the way across the continent during his east-west crossing attempt.
 It also suggested that he was following a northern arc from Moreton Bay in Queensland to the Swan River in Western Australia, following the headwaters of rivers, rather than heading straight through the desert interior.

+For a speculative "ballistic" biography of the nameplate and its significance in Indigenous and non-Indigenous lifeworlds, see Andrew Hurley's article "Reports, silences and repercussion: wondering about the ballistic biography of the Leichhardt gunplate."